cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 #### X-Ray <-> Beanstalk
 - beanstalk includes the x-ray daemon
 - can run the daemon by setting an option in the EB console or with a config file
-- give your insstance profile the correct IAM permissions so the daemon can function properly
+- give your instance profile the correct IAM permissions so the daemon can function properly
 - instrument the app code
 - Note: x-ray daemon is not provided for multicontainer docker